During Pandemic, National Parks Are Getting Trashed

 “It’s completely packed”

 Before the pandemic, national parks were already exploding in popularity.
-In 2019, the National Parks Service tallied 327 million visits—9 million more than the previous year, and the third-highest total since record-keeping began in 1904.
+In 2019, the National Park Service tallied 327 million visits—9 million more than the previous year, and the third-highest total since record-keeping began in 1904.

 Many of these parks briefly shut down once the pandemic hit a crisis point in March and April.
 But as states began to reopen, so did parks, albeit with some restrictions.
 At Rocky Mountain National Park—the third most-visited national park in the country—rangers implemented a timed entry system in May, with the goal of keeping the park at 60% capacity.